Netflix/OpenVPCal/README.md

   <tr>
    <td><code>11.
 CHECK STATUS AND CALIBRATION SETTINGS</code>
    </td>
    <td>If the analysis is successful, check the patch swatches in the viewer to make sure that every frame is aligned (reference outside, plate inside).
 Analyse the plotting to determine if the suggested calibration recommendations are in line with your expectations.
+The colour checker patches might not be visualised if the colour checker detection failed.
+This is not going to affect the calibration.
 If the analysis wasn’t successful, reshoot the plates following the suggested corrections.
    </td>
   </tr>
   <tr>